Authored by the expert who managed and guided the team behind the Austria Property Pack

 What property taxes should landlords expect in Austria as of 2026?

-Please note that, in our property pack covering the real estate market in Austria, we cover what exemptions or deductions may be available.
+Please note that, in our property pack covering the real estate market in Austria, we cover what exemptions or deductions may be available to reduce property taxes for landlords.

 What utilities do landlords often pay in Austria right now?